rodber/chevereto-free/README.md

 > 👍🏾 Consider [purchasing](https://chevereto.com/pricing) a license to get the entire pack of features, an extra layer of support, and to sustain the development of this software.

+## Community

+Join thousands of other Chevereto users in our [community](https://chevereto.com/community/) for sharing, supporting and contributing to Chevereto development.

+## Documentation

+Chevereto documentation can be found at [v3-docs.chevereto.com](https://v3-docs.chevereto.com/)

+> 📝 Contributing for a better documentation is highly appreciated

 ## Known issues

 ### Can't write into `/app/install/update/temp/` path